Bajarangj/material-ui-tut/README.md

 ### Starter Project for the Material UI playlist

-## In this repo, layout, sidebar and header is created using material UI library
+### In this Project, layout, sidebar and header is created using material UI library

 Download the code & run **npm install** to install dependencies before starting the app.